Dystocia: Diagnosis and treatment.

 - Weak straining for greater than two hours with no delivery of a puppy

 - Greater than four hours between the delivery of puppies

 - Lochia (green/black discharge from vulva) present for three hours with no delivery of a puppy

 - Bloody discharge from the vulva

 The diagnosis of dystocia is generally based on clinical signs; however, some testing is usually done to ensure that your dog does not have a medical reason for the dystocia.
-During the evaluation, a complete blood count, calcium blood level, potassium blood level, glucose blood level, and X-rays to check size and number of puppies may be performed.
+During the evaluation, a complete blood count, calcium blood level, potassium blood level, glucose blood level, and x-rays to check the size and number of puppies may be performed.

 Medical treatment of dystocia is generally attempted first unless there is a reason that a C-section should be immediately performed.
-Reasons for recommending a C-section may include a very large puppy, malpositioned puppy, abnormal pelvic bone structure that would preclude natural delivery (previous fracture of the pelvis) or complete exhaustion of the mother.
+Reasons for recommending a C-section may include a very large puppy, a malpositioned puppy, abnormal pelvic bone structure that would preclude natural delivery (previous fracture of the pelvis) or complete exhaustion of the mother.

 Medicines that are used to help the mother deliver the puppies naturally include oxytocin that stimulates uterine contraction, calcium and intravenous fluids containing electrolytes.

 In the event that natural delivery is not possible, a C-section will be performed.
 With the animal under anesthesia, an incision is made on the abdomen to expose the uterus, and then the puppies are removed from the uterus.
 To ensure their safe recovery, the puppies are then cared for by an intensive care unit technician.